 2) Wash cucumbers using a vegetable scrub brush.
 Cut the cuke butts off, slice length-wise, and cut in to 1-2 inch chunks.

-food processor, pulse (use "pulse" instead of "on", else you'll end up with cucumber sauce) the cuke chunks a few at a time until the pieces look "relishy". (that is a real term.
+3) In a food processor, pulse (use "pulse" instead of "on", else you'll end up with cucumber sauce) the cuke chunks a few at a time until the pieces look "relishy". (that is a real term.
 Insert fart noise here).

 5) After the 2 hours, put the cukes in a colander, and rinse thoroughly.
 Let drain and squeeze the cukes to release all excess water.